EECB Course Requirements and Approved Courses

 Melanie F. G. Brose Eco-Policy Fellowships

-This fund provides fellowships up to $1000 to students in the EECB program for research that examines 1) the biology of a species (potentially any life form including algae, birds, fungi, insects, mammals, plants, etc.) or ecosystem, 2) how the perception of the species or ecosystem in the indigenous culture or the international community shapes species or ecosystem well-being, and 3) how the results of the study may influence future policy (conservation or political) related to the species or ecosystem.
-The fund's benefactor had research interests relating not only to the biology, ecology and diversity of species, but also how they were viewed symbolically by different cultures, how that symbolism shaped indigenous, national, or international norms and conservation policies, and the extent to which symbolic roles actually impact the protection, or exploitation, of a species.
-Research supported by this fund must articulate how such symbolism influences the preservation of species and associated ecosystems.
+This fund provides fellowships up to $2500 to students in the EECB program for research that examines the biology, conservation, and management of species (potentially any life form including algae, birds, fungi, insects, mammals, plants, etc.) or ecosystems.
+Proposals funded through this fellowship should have clear connections to the well-being of species and ecosystems, defined broadly.
+The fund's benefactor had research interests relating not only to the biology, ecology and diversity of species, but also how they were viewed symbolically by different cultures, how that symbolism shaped indigenous, national, or international norms and conservation policies, and the extent to which these symbolic roles impact the protection or exploitation of a species.
+Proposals are encouraged to identify aspects of the work that speak to these interests, although this is not a requirement.

 EECB Course Requirements